 The Faculty of Education was established in August 2005 with two inaugural departments dealing with Undergraduate and Postgraduate students respectively.
 Until then, what became the Faculty was a vibrant Department of Education that had for many years graduated some of the prominent educational leaders in the entire AMECEA region.
 The academic year 2014/2015 is thus the 10th year of the Faculty of Education.

-The Faculty runs the Bachelor of Education programme both in the regular and school focused programme, Masters of Education both in regular and Holiday programme, Postgraduate Diploma in Education (PGDE), Advanced Diploma in Teaching in Higher Education (PGTHE) and Doctor of Philosophy in Education (PhD) in four programme areas/specializations namely Curriculum Studies and Instruction, Educational Research and Evaluation and Educational Administration and Planning; and Counselling Psychology.
+The Faculty runs the Bachelor of Education program both in the regular and school-focused program, Masters of Education both in regular and Holiday program, Postgraduate Diploma in Education (PGDE), Advanced Diploma in Teaching in Higher Education (PGTHE), and Doctor of Philosophy in Education (Ph.D.) in four program areas/specializations namely Curriculum Studies and Instruction, Educational Research and Evaluation and Educational Administration and Planning; and Counselling Psychology.

-During the 2011/2012 academic year the Faculty had a total of 824 students enrolled in the UGSE.
-About 300 students are expected to graduate in this October, 2015 (see the table below).
+During the 2011/2012 academic year, the Faculty had a total of 824 students enrolled in the UGSE.
+About 300 students are expected to graduate this October 2015 (see the table below).

-There has phenomenal growth in the development and implementation of affiliation goals with the Marist International University College where a diploma for primary schools teachers and a school based Bachelor of education programme was developed and implemented in August 2006.
+There has phenomenal growth in the development and implementation of affiliation goals with the Marist International University College where a diploma for primary schools teachers and a school-based Bachelor of education program was developed and implemented in August 2006.

-The Department is working closely with the Directorate of Linkages to implement a Bachelor of Education programme for Higher Education for Sisters in Africa (HESA)/ASEC.
+The Department is working closely with the Directorate of Linkages to implement a Bachelor of Education program for Higher Education for Sisters in Africa (HESA)/ASEC.